frabbit/scuts-slides/slides/slide45.md

 Type classes can compose.

-A lot more readable with implicits.
+A lot more readable with implicits parameters.

 ```haxe
 ToStringApi.toString(true);